wanghaisheng/responsive-landing-page-starter/content/blog/en/build-a-facebook-messenger-bot-with-messages-api-and-dialogflow-dr.md

 ## Create a Messages & Dispatch Application

-Set up a new Messages & Dispatch application via the [Nexmo Dashboard](https://dashboard.nexmo.com/messages/create-application).
+Set up a new Messages & Dispatch application via the [Vonage Dashboard](https://dashboard.nexmo.com/messages/create-application).

 Make sure that you append `/webhooks/inbound` and `/webhooks/status` to the URL you get from Ngrok when you paste them into the form (like in the image below).